renpy/renpy/sphinx/source/gui.rst

     The horizontal alignment of the character's name.
 This can be 0.0 for left- aligned, 0.5 for centered, and 1.0 for right-aligned.
-(It's almost always 0.0 or 0.5) This is used for both the position of the namebox relative to the textbox, and the position of the name itself within the namebox.
+(It's almost always 0.0 or 0.5) This is used for both the position of the namebox relative to gui.name_xpos, and to select the side of of the namebox that is aligned with xpos.

 .. var:: gui.namebox_width = None
 .. var:: gui.namebox_height = None